PicnicSupermarket/dbt-score/docs/programmatic_invocations.md

 ## Exit codes

-When `dbt-score` terminates, it exists with one of the following exit codes:
+When `dbt-score` terminates, it exits with one of the following exit codes:

 - `0` in case of successful termination.
 This is the happy case, when the project being linted either doesn't raise any warning, or the warnings are